herzbube/littlego-web/README.md

 This is how the application is bootstrapped:

 1. The user retrieves `index.php`.
-1. `index.php` reads configuration, which includes WebSocket connection information.
+1. `index.php` reads configuration from `config_defaults.php` and `config.php`, which includes WebSocket connection information.
 1. `index.php` serves a HTML document which consists of these parts:
-   * The login form
-   * The registration form
-   * The main application container
+   * The AngularJS main application controller
    * A small dynamically generated inline JavaScript snippet which creates an object that holds the WebSocket connection information
    * Several `<script>` elements that reference all the JavaScript fragements that together make up the client-side application code.
 1. The client-side application connects to the WebSocket server
-1. The client-side application displays the login form.
-1. When the user logs in, the client-side application hides the login form and instead displays the main application container.
+1. The client-side application displays the login form or, depending on the initial URL, some other content.

 ## System requirements